sass/sass/spec/modules.md

   > modules that only define variables, functions, and mixins without including
   > any plain CSS rules.

-* An list of references to other modules, known as the module's *dependencies*, in the same order as their [`@use` rules][] and/or [`@forward` rules][] appear in the module's source file.
+* A list of references to other modules, known as the module's *dependencies*, in the same order as their [`@use` rules][] and/or [`@forward` rules][] appear in the module's source file.
 If a dependency is referred to from multiple rules, its order is determined by the first such rule.